 There are some things you just don’t want to actually talk about, but you still really need to know.
 Cleaning up mouse droppings is one of those things.
-Thank you Internet for providing a judgment free place to look up all the things you’re too embarrassed to actually ask someone.
+Thank you Internet for providing a judgment-free place to look up all the things you’re too embarrassed to actually ask someone.

 Why should you care about mouse poo?

-Mouse droppings can be used to assess a rodent infestation, even when you aren’t seeing any actual rodents.
+Mouse poop can be used to assess a rodent infestation, even when you aren’t seeing any actual rodents.
 While mice may be sneaky or shy, they will always leave behind signs so you can detect a problem and judge the scope and severity of a mouse infestation.
 Signs of a mouse in the house include:

 - mouse droppings

 - gnaw markings on wood, plastic, wiring, or any object; also look out for piles of debris resulting from gnawing such as an accumulation of sawdust near wood furniture, etc…

 - nests: any gathering of soft materials such as shredded paper, cloth, or furniture stuffing; usually found in areas that aren’t frequently disturbed, or near a heat source.

 Mouse droppings measure 1/8 to 1/4 inch in length and have a thin, rod-shaped appearance with pointed ends.
 Roof rats are larger than mice but smaller than Norway rats.
 Rat droppings tend to measure 1/4 inch long.
 Droppings of Norway rats can measure between 1/4 to 1/2 an inch in length and have a moon or crescent shape.